 ISS Control Panel

-Pilot control of the ISS may be provided on a dedicated ISS control panel or multiple control panels.
-Guidance on the design of a control panel suitable for ISS is included in Section 6 of this document.
+Pilot control of the 2G ISSPU may be provided on a dedicated ISS control panel or multiple control panels.

-ISS control panels should use the standard Dzus mounting.
+2G ISS control panels should use the standard Dzus mounting.
 Typical control panel sizes for different configurations are shown in Attachment 2.